-Practical Considerations for assessing validity of a Rapid Antigen Test:
+Practical Considerations for assessing validity of a rapid antigen test:

-- Ensure the test was done recently and that it is in fact positive - For patients who test positive via a RAT, verify how the test was done and how did the result present. - While RATs have excellent clinical specificity as they are unlikely to pick up SARS-COV-2 virus in those who have recently recovered from COVID, are chronic shedders or have subclinical viral loads, false positives can occur.
-Potential causes for false positive results may include other respiratory viruses and reactions with certain foods or liquids. - The pre-test likelihood of COVID-19 infection may be influenced by known contact with COVID-19 cases, symptoms compatible with COVID-19, and the prevalence of disease in the community.
-The table below provides the positive predictive value for a single RAT test with 98% specificity and 80% sensitivity (similar to most RATs performed in symptomatic patients) for a range of pre-test probability of infection from 0.01 to 0.15.
+- Ensure the test was done recently and that it is positive - For patients who test positive via a RAT, verify how the test was done and how did the positive result present.
+Patients can be asked to show a photo or the test itself to ensure therapy is not provided with the intention of diversion or medication stockpiling - Consider the possibility of false positive RAT results in those without a positive lab-based test result.
+Potential causes for false positive results may include other respiratory viruses and reactions with certain foods or liquids. - Consider organising lab-based testing for individuals with only a positive RAT result if there are concerns regarding the validity of the result and it is feasible to obtain the results during the treatment window. - The pre-test likelihood of COVID-19 infection may be influenced by known contact with COVID-19 cases, symptoms compatible with COVID-19, and the prevalence of disease in the community.
+The table below provides the positive predictive value for a test with 98% specificity and 75% sensitivity (similar to most RATs currently available) for a range of pre-test probability of infection from 0.01 to 0.15.

 Pre-test probability of infection Positive Predictive Value

-0.01 0.29
+0.01 0.27

-0.05 0.68
+0.05 0.66

-0.1 0.82
+0.1 0.81

-0.15 0.89
+0.15 0.87

-Epidemiologically linked cases (e.g., household contacts of those who test positive) who have not been confirmed via COVID-19 testing should not be offered treatment.
+- Patients given a gargle test will have a QR code to register the positive test; encourage that they follow the steps outlined on the testing package if they have not already done so - Epidemiologically linked cases (e.g., household contacts of those who test positive) who have not been confirmed via COVID-19 testing should not be offered treatment.
+Encourage such patients to make an appointment for testing if they qualify